MIC-DKFZ/ViData/README.md

 # ViData: Vision Data Management, Processing and Analysis

-> A unified Python toolkit for managing, processing, and analyzing vision datasets — from raw data to task specific analytics.
+> A unified Python toolkit for managing, processing, and analyzing vision datasets, from raw data to task specific analytics.
 >
-> streamlines the entire data pipeline for computer vision and medical imaging:
+> Streamlines the entire data pipeline for computer vision and medical imaging:
 >
 > - Load and save 2D/3D data across common formats with a consistent API.
 > - Organize datasets using flexible file managers and YAML-based configs.